-Colorectal cancer is the third most common cancer in the United States, and the lead cause of death from cancer.
-Colorectal cancer affects people in all racial and ethnic groups, and is most often found in people age 50 and older.
+Colorectal cancer is the third most common cancer in the United States.
+It is the lead cause of death from cancer.
+It affects people in all racial and ethnic groups.
+It is most often found in people age 50 and older.

-At age 50 you should get your first colorectal cancer screening.
-If your doctor does not offer you this test, please make sure to ask for it.
+You should get your first colorectal cancer screening at age 50.
+Ask your doctor for this test.
 The most common colorectal cancer screening is a colonoscopy.
-This test only needs to be done every ten years unless you have a family history of colon cancer or the doctor finds a problem during the procedure.
+This test only needs to be done every 10 years.
+It may be done more often if you have a family history of colon cancer or the doctor finds a problem during the test.

 The good news!
-If everyone age 50 and older were screened regularly, 6 out of 10 deaths from colorectal cancer should be prevented.
+Six out of 10 deaths from colorectal cancer should be prevented if everyone age 50 and older were regularly tested!